lakefox/p2p-network/README.md

 Rooms are subcatagories for the lobbies, so in Ninja's vs. Cowboy's there are 2 v 2 room's that four people can fight each other.
 So I will create a room using a simple counter so the first room is room 0.

-### PORT (Node.JS Only)

-The port is left open for the developer (you) to decide.
-It is left open so if the game needs to use a port for another feature.

-_Note: there isn't a default port so if you leave it blank the software **will** crash_

 ### (HOST)

 HOST is the only optional parmeter it will only be used if you want to use a self hosted version of [lake.js](https://github.com/lakefox/Lake/blob/master/lake.js) it defaults to [https://pnm.lakefox.net](https://pnm.lakefox.net) (Recommended)